SEKOIA-IO/documentation/_shared_content/ECS parsing standariziation for EDR.md

   ```
 For example, the event characteristics are derived from the log_type and alert_subtype(`process.log_type`) fields in the raw message:
 * The fields `event.kind` and `event.dataset` are set to alert because the log_type in the raw event is alert.
-* The field `event.category` is set to 'process' and `event.type` is set to 'start' because the `log_type` in the process field of the raw event is identified as process.
+* The field `event.category` is set to 'process' and `event.type` is set to 'start' because the `process.log_type` field of the raw event is identified as process.

 **ECS Fields After Parsing**